MikeyBurkman/eggnog/README.md

 Notes:
   - eggnog is not a unit test framework.
 It just allows you to easily inject mock dependencies.
 Use a real testing framework in conjunction with eggnog.
   - It is not possible (or at least not easy) to use a mix of real and mock implementations.
 This is on purpose.
 Using real implementations of dependencies would not make this a unit test.
   - Loading modules is cheap.
-Do it once for each individual test, to make sure each test is completely independent of each other.
+(Remember, require() is used behind the scenes, which caches each file.)
+Create a new context for each individual test, to make sure each test is completely independent of each other.

 ### Examples
 See https://github.com/MikeyBurkman/eggnog-exampleapp for example usage

 ### Misc Notes
   - The init() function will only be called if the module is either the starting module, or is a transitive dependency of the starting module.
-  - Module IDs follow the directory structure, though are (by default) period-deliminated.
-So if file 'myapp/utils/logger' is loaded with 'myapp' as the root, then the ID becomes 'utils.logger'.
+  - Local module IDs follow the directory structure, though are (by default) period-deliminated.
+So if file '/home/joe/myapp/utils/logger' is loaded with '/home/joe/myapp' as the root, then the module ID becomes 'utils.logger'.
   - IDs are case-insensitive for local modules.
 If you have two files who only differ by their casing, then you should probably rename one of them, because that's just bad form.
+(External files generally follow the naming rules for require())
-  - In the case of local and external dependencies having the same ID, the import() function on the eggnog object passed to init() will always favor local dependencies.
-You can work around this by explicitly calling eggnog.importLocal(id) or eggnog.importExt(id);
+  - In the case of local and external dependencies having the same ID, `eggnog.import(id)` will always favor local dependencies.
+You can work around this by explicitly calling `eggnog.importLocal(id)` or `eggnog.importExt(id)`.

 ##### Documentation TODO
   - Other methods available on the context.